opsone-ch/documentation/services/mailcow.rst

     @                   IN TXT     "v=spf1 a mx ptr ~all"

-.. warning:: Please make sure to include all other servers that should be able to send mails from your domain
+warning: Please make sure to include all other servers that should be able to send mails from your domain

 DKIM
 ~~~~